 The word Rajasthan means the Land of Kings.
 The place dates back to the Indus Valley civilization.
 At present, Rajasthan happens to be our nation’s largest state spread across 10.4 percent of what India has got: totaling at 132,139 sq. mi.
-The state was once patronized by royal families and is known to host some of the brilliant forts and palaces in India.
+The state was once patronized by royal families and is known to host best places to visit in Rajasthan for brilliant forts and palaces in India.

 Rajasthan has long been acknowledged as a prominent tourism spot globally.
 Every year this state notes a differentiable increase in the number of tourists.
 These visitors are from within the country and from other distant lands as well.

 Rajasthan is best known for its heritage, the royal ambiance all around, sand-dunes, safaris and lush-forests.
 The state alone contributes to more than 20% of the nation’s foreign tourist count.
 A power-packed itinerary of Rajasthan tour will take a minimum of 10 days and will cover the most popular places to visit in Rajasthan.

 Popular Cities and places to visit in Rajasthan